On 5 September 2015 Hertford celebrated its first Tanner Day, with guests coming together to celebrate the revolutionary legacy of Neil Tanner.

-If you weren’t able to join us on the day, you can still enjoy the talks, which were themed around diversity and inclusivity (values that underpin Hertford’s access ethos) by using the links below:
+If you weren’t able to join us on the day, you can still enjoy all the talks here, which were themed around diversity and inclusivity